vadzzim/commission-task/README.md

 `RangeStrategy` receive `RangeCalculator`.
 It's `WeeklyRange` (from Monday to Sunday) now.

 If you'd like for example Month range or 7 last days.
 You can implement  `RangeCalculatorInterface` and easily configure.
 Also you can create a new different strategy (implement `CommissionInterface`) and pass it to `CommissionCalculator`.

-## Commission printer

-Run `php script.php input.csv` to print commissions from csv file. `CommissionPrinter->print(iterable $transactions)` accept any iterable $transactions.
-So if you decide print commission from another source.
-It's easy configured.

-You can configure `CommissionPrinter` to use `FixedRateDataProvider` if you'd like to test something with hardcoded rates.

 ## Commands:
 - `docker build -t commission-task .`
-- `docker run -it --rm --name my-running-script -v "$PWD":/usr/src/myapp -w /usr/src/myapp commission-task php application.php app:print-commission assets/input.csv`
+- `docker run -it --rm --name my-running-script -v "$PWD":/usr/src/myapp -w /usr/src/myapp commission-task php application.php app:print-commission assets/input.csv` - print commissions
-- `composer run phpunit` - run phpunit;
+- `docker run -it --rm --name my-running-script -v "$PWD":/usr/src/myapp -w /usr/src/myapp commission-task php composer run phpunit` - run phpunit;
-- `php application.php app:print-commission assets/input.csv` - print commissions;